Shawn Bane Jr.: Calgary Stampeders

 On February 7, 2020, It was announced that Bane had signed with the Calgary Stampeders.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.

 In 2021, Bane spent training camp with the Stampeders, but was released on July 29, 2021.
 However, he re-signed with the Stampeders on September 19, 2023.
 He then made his professional debut on October 2, 2021, against the Saskatchewan Roughriders, where he scored his first career touchdown on a 24-yard pass from Bo Levi Mitchell.
 Bane played in four games in his rookie year where he recorded three catches for 100 yards and one touchdown, 16 punt returns for 182 yards, seven kickoff returns for 138 yards, and three missed field goal returns for 55 yards.

 Bane made the team's active roster to begin the 2022 season, but spent time on the practice roster throughout the season.
 In total, he played in nine regular season games, with seven starts, where he had 21 receptions for 288 yards and one touchdown, nine punt returns for 80 yards, and seven kickoff returns for 156 yards.
 He became a free agent upon the expiry of his contract on February 14, 2023.

 Saskatchewan Roughriders

 On February 14, 2023, Bane signed with the Saskatchewan Roughriders.
 That year, he had his first 1,000 yard receiving season in the CFL, gaining 1,104.
 He also led the CFL in receptions with 93.

-On February 1, 2024, the Roughriders announced that Bane had signed a two-year contract extension, keeping him with the team through the 2025 season.
+On February 1, 2024, the Roughriders announced that Bane had signed a two-year contract extension, keeping him signed with the team through the 2025 season.
+He played in 14 games in 2024 where he recorded 49 receptions for 581 yards and five touchdowns before suffering a torn ACL injury that kept him out of the rest of the season.
+The injury carried through the 2025 season and he did not dress in a game until week 17 when he was used as a kick returner.
+After the team clinched first place in the West Division, Bane saw more repetitions at receivers and he recorded four catches for 28 yards in the last two games.
+He was a healthy scratch in the post-season including for the 112th Grey Cup championship victory over the Montreal Alouettes.
+As a pending free agent, Bane was released on January 28, 2026.